mmnsports.com

 Nadal's farewell unfolded in front of an enthusiastic crowd at the Palacio de Deportes arena.
 Fans chanted "Rafa, Rafa, Rafa" and gave him a standing ovation as he took center stage.

-His family, including wife Mery, son Rafael Jr., and his parents, watched from the stands, alongside long-time team members donning shirts with his 'Raging Bull' emblem.
+His family, including wife Mery, son Rafael Jr., and his parents, watched from the stands, alongside long-time members donning shirts with his 'Raging Bull' emblem.
 A video montage of career highlights played, featuring tributes from athletes like Roger Federer, Novak Djokovic, Serena Williams, and David Beckham.

 Struggles in Final Match